 Here is the Paleo menu I’ve came up with for the big day.
 I hope you find it just as enjoyable.

-I made these waffles just the other day and posted a picture of them on the Paleo Diet Lifestyle’s Facebook channel.
+I made these waffles just the other day and posted a picture of them on Paleo Lifestyle’s Facebook channel.
 I didn’t think much of it until I realized the enormous response I got from hundreds of followers.
 Everyone was desperate for the recipe.
 Now this is not something I would eat on a regular bases, as nut flours, honey and maple syrup should be consumed in absolute moderation, but they are certainly festive for the occasion, making them impossible to pass up.
 In the dessert bonus that now comes bundled with the cookbook, you’ll find more details on why those items should be consumed only in moderation, but can still be enjoy from time to time without problems.

 Almond Flour Waffles with Pomegranate